zzz0072/rtenv-1/documentation/kernel-internal.md

 The main difference of `SysTick_Handler USART2_IRQHandler` and `SVC_Handler` is that `SysTick_Handler USART2_IRQHandler` are interrupts while `SVC_Handler` is an exception.
 Thus, the handler of `SysTick_Handler USART2_IRQHandler` have to pass exception via r7 while while `SVC_Handler` does not

 ## Interrupt number (See `Interrupt Program Status Register` and `Vector table`)
-`Interrupt Program Status Register` (IPSR)'s exception number are IRQ number are different.
+`Interrupt Program Status Register` (IPSR)'s exception number are IRQ number is different.
 Thus, rtenv subtracts exception number with 16 to get the IRQ number.
 Here is the sequence.

 * Interrupt occurs
 * CPU saves exception number to IPSR, look into vector table, and jump related handler or default handler.